JNR Class C12: Taiwan Railways Administration CK120

 From 1936 to 1941, the Nippon-Sharyo was built in 7 C12s for Governor-General of Taiwan Railway.
 After World War II, they were taken over by Taiwan Railways Administration, and they were classified CK120.
 CK124 is preserved at Changhua Locomotive Depot.

 Indonesian State Railways Class C32

 In 1943, the Imperial Japanese Army sent two locomotives, C12 94 and C12 168, to Surabaya, Java for a military transport with a 1067 mm gauge.
 They were based at Sidotopo depot.
 The original knuckle coupler were replaced with Norwegian coupler.
 After the war, the two locomotives were received by the Indonesian Railways and were classed as C32.
-The Indonesian Railways only used them as shunters for goods wagons in Surabaya area as their profile are too big for Indonesian Railways loading gauge.
+The Indonesian Railways only used them as shunters for goods wagons in Surabaya as they were out of gauge for the Indonesian loading gauge.
 Both of the locomotives were scrapped around 1980s.

 Preserved examples

-26 Class C12 locomotives are preserved, as listed below, with four in working order.
+At least 26 Class C12 locomotives are preserved, as listed below, with four in working order.